 To be: negative and interrogative forms in the past simple

 Reminder: the past simple describes completed past events.
-The verb to be is irregular To be, simple past tense.
+The verb to be is irregular To be, past simple tense.

 I was 10 years old at the time.